teaching-on-testbeds/mltrain-chi/index.md

 to submit the job.

-Wait until a few epochs have passed, so that there is a checkpoint to resume from.
+Wait until about half of the epochs have passed (e.g. about 10 epochs), so that there is a checkpoint to resume from.

 In a terminal on the "node-mltrain" host (not inside the container), run